MCP Server

 - Browse reference resources like the agent definition schema and string substitutions

-This means you can ask your AI assistant things like "create a new agent that summarizes RSS feeds daily", "create a knowledge base from my podcast sources", "change the polling interval on my news feed to hourly", "show me any open alerts", "use the AI assistant to generate a transform step that extracts article titles", "create a solution to organize my podcast workflow", or "use the AI assistant to set up sources and a knowledge base for my new project" and it will use the MCP tools to make those changes in Seclai directly.
+This means you can ask your AI assistant things like "create a new agent that summarizes RSS feeds daily", "create a knowledge base from my podcast sources", "change the polling interval on my news feed to hourly", "show me any open alerts", "use the AI assistant to generate a transform step that extracts article titles", "create a solution to organize my podcast workflow", "use the AI assistant to set up sources and a knowledge base for my new project", "show me my governance stats", or "use the governance assistant to add a PII policy" and it will use the MCP tools to make those changes in Seclai directly.

 Prerequisites